Here’s everything about the shelf life of grapefruit. Learn how long grapefruits last, how do you tell if one is bad, and how you should store them.

 How To Tell If Grapefruit Is Bad?

-- Is rotten or moldy.
+- Rot or mold.
 If either is the case, it’s pretty apparent the fruit is gone.

-- Is soft or leaking water.
+- Soft texture or water leaking.
 Grapefruit loses moisture content over time.
 If the whole fruit feels soft or mushy, its quality isn’t good enough to eat anymore.
 The same applies if it’s already leaking water.

-- Smells off or stale.
+- An off or stale smell.
 This is especially important for cut-up grapefruit that sits in the fridge.

-- Sits in storage for too long.
-If that whole grapefruit sits in the veggie drawer for like a month, or those cut-up pieces for a week, it’s time for them to go.
+- Too long storage time.
+If that whole unpeeled grapefruit sits in the veggie drawer for like a month, or those cut-up pieces for a week, it’s time for them to go.
 Better safe than sorry.

 Some small sunken spots or damaged areas on the peel are okay.
-If need be, discard nearby piece or pieces, and use the rest.
+If need be, discard nearby section or sections, and use the rest.

 If you notice that yours is soft near that area, it’s time to use it, or at least make a plan of doing that within a day or two.
 Otherwise, that specimen might get to a point it’s no good anymore.